shaunchuah/musicsamples/README.md

 8. Start up the whole stack and it should hopefully be working!
 9. Now that it's working - setup SSL encryption on your server using letsencrypt
 10. Harden your production .env file
+11. Edit `scripts/github_deploy_django.sh` and `.github/workflows/deploy.yml` to suit your server for automated deployments

+### Database Backups

+Since this is not a managed Postgres instance, 2 scripts are included to backup Postgres to AWS `scripts/db_backup_example.sh` and `scripts/db_sync.sh`.

+You will need to make the scripts executable and configure a cron job to run the scripts.

+The scripts backup the database to the local VM first and then syncs it across to S3.
+VM needs aws-cli installed for this to work.
+If you're not comfortable with this then I would suggest a managed database instance.

+### Scaling Deployment

+If you want to scale this app I would suggest:

+- Create a Dockerfile
+- Separate out the database instance to AWS RDS or Postgres
+- Edit GitHub Actions config to automate building Docker images and pushing it to a container registry

 <!-- USAGE EXAMPLES -->